 The most important thing is that we are still with 100% success.
 This is the one thing that lets me sleep well at night.
 I have not failed any of my customers.

 A Success by Itself

-We mostly serve early stage startups and startup founders, as well as actors and artists.
+We mostly serve early stage startups and startup founders get their US visas, as well as actors and artists, whether they qualify for an O-1 or a P-3 Visa.
 Our expertise is Green Card for entrepreneurs and O-1 visas for talented people.
 All cases get a full MBG (money back guarantee) and most our clients choose to get it for themselves, although they pay 30% more for the guarantee.
 The fact that the attorneys are willing to give a real money back guarantee according to the site’s rules and regulations, is a success by itself.

 We are translating our online real estate to more and more languages.

 Our plan for the upcoming quarter is to rebuild Shop Immigration from the bottom up and make it smarter, faster and sexier.
 We’ve just added an affiliate program this week.
 We are also connected now to the USCIS site to check for status, we have a smart form that checks to see if candidates qualify and we also have a questionnaire that checks what immigration route is the right one for the customer.

 Competitions, Conferences & Accelerators